BingkeZhu/Ind-2M/README.md

 # Ind-2M
-The dataset will be made publicly available once the paper has been accepted.
+The dataset will be made publicly available in late Feb.
+2024.